dmccuskey/DMC-Corona-Library/README.md

 * **an API similar to Corona display objects**

 	The core Corona API has been added to some of the base classes available in `dmc_objects`.
-This allows you to (mostly) treat your objects as if they were native Corona Display Objects.
+This allows you to treat your objects as if they were native Corona Display Objects &dagger;.

 * **object printing support**

 	There is flexible output support built in which can help to debug when coding.

+\*

 **Documentation**